 A recent study published in the Annals of Internal Medicine, compared three modes of treatment to determine which was the most effective in improving mobility and reducing neck pain.
 One hundred eighty-three patients between the ages of 18 to 70 who had reported complaints of neck pain for a minimum two-week period, participated in the study.

 Group one received continued routine care by a medical doctor and were ordered to take pain medication and rest, group two received chiropractic adjustments, and group three underwent physical therapy and a supervised exercise regimen.

-After seven weeks of treatment, 68.3% of patients who received adjustments reported that they were either “completely recovered,” or had significantly improves as a result of treatment- compared with only 50.8% of the physical therapy group and 35.9% or patients under a medical physicians care.
+After seven weeks of treatment, 68.3% of patients who received adjustments reported that they were either “completely recovered,” or had significantly improved as a result of treatment- compared with only 50.8% of the physical therapy group and 35.9% or patients under a medical physician's care.

 217 Merrick Rd.